 Supplemental Liability Insurance insures you for injuries to other drivers and their vehicles.
-Most states require the rental car company to have third party liability that covers a renter, however they are only required to have state minimum limits which can be quite low and insufficient for more serious accidents.
+Most states require the rental car company have third-party liability that covers a renter, however, they are only required to have state minimum limits which can be quite low and insufficient for more serious accidents.
 This means it’s the driver’s responsibility to carry insurance to protect against potential liability for injuries to other people and damage to their vehicles and property.

 You will usually be offered SLI (also called Accident Liability Insurance/ALI, Supplemental Liability Protection, Liability Insurance Supplement or Renter Liability Protection) by the car rental company.
 Our SLI provides similar coverage.

 What liability coverage limits are provided with the rental vehicle?

 In the United States, states have different minimum insurance limits for auto liability.
 These minimum levels of coverage are often quite low whereas our SLI offers insurance coverage up to $1 million.

 The table below is a comparison of minimum auto liability insurance amounts as compared to the SLI coverage for certain states.
 Remember that rental car companies may only provide auto liability at the state minimum level, or provide none at all in those states that they are not required to.
 In addition, if you have personal or business auto insurance it may provide a certain level of coverage when renting a vehicle.
 Our SLI provides coverage in excess of this insurance coverage, up to $1 million.